 - 1. The name of the infection and its significance. - 2.
-If given oral medication, directions for taking it, possible side effects, and what to do about them.
-Patients receiving oral treatment must report noncompliance due to any reason for corrective actions. - 3.
+If given oral medication, directions for taking it and possible side effects and what to do about them. - 3.
 The possibility of a Jarisch-Herxheimer reaction and what to do about it.
-(If pregnant, seek medical care immediately if notice a change in fetal movement or uterine contractions.)
-Jarisch-Herxheimer Reaction may occur within 12 hours after treatment of early syphilis.
-Local reaction may consist of intensification of lesions (e.g., a chancre may become edematous or a faint secondary rash may become prominent).
-Systemic reaction may consist of a rise in temperature of 101-102 degrees Fahrenheit.
-The self-limiting reaction usually only last a few hours, but may be up to 24 hours.
-Antipyretic may be taken as needed.
-Pregnant women may have more severe reactions and should contact their prenatal care provider at the first sign or symptoms.
+(If pregnant, seek medical care immediately if notice a change in fetal movement or uterine contractions.) - 4.
+The need for, and schedule of, follow-up blood tests. - 5.
+The need for examination and treatment of sex partners and avoidance of sex with untreated partners.
+Introduce them to the Communicable Disease Specialist who will assist them. - 6.
+Assist client to develop a personalized STD/HIV risk reduction plan.